gavinest/blog/content/posts/one-simple-trick-for-readable-python-integers.md

 # 100_000_000
 ```

-For more on all you can do with Python f-strings check out this great article by [Martin Hienz, Python f-strings Are More Powerful Than You Might Think](https://martinheinz.dev/blog/70).
+For more on all you can do with Python f-strings check out this great article by [Martin Heinz, Python f-strings Are More Powerful Than You Might Think](https://martinheinz.dev/blog/70).